6502ts/6502.ts/doc/stellerator.md

    opcodes will die with an "invalid instruction" trap.
  * Only the first paddle can be controlled.
- * Some of the more exotic cartridge formats are currently unsupported, including supercharger and DPC+ (Pitfall II).
+ * Some of the more exotic cartridge formats are currently unsupported, including supercharger and DPC (Pitfall II).
  * Audio register writes have a timing resolution of approximately one frame.
    This is more than enough for run-of-the-mill game audio, but code that attempts to do PCM audio by banging the audio registers will produce silence.
-Apart from audio demos, this would mainly affect DPC+ music
+Apart from audio demos, this would mainly affect DPC music
-   --- if DPC+ cartridges were supported in the first place ;)
+   --- if DPC cartridges were supported in the first place ;)